 Skydiving is an active pursuit, a leisure activity, and even a competitive sport.
 You are not required to be a fitness enthusiast to go skydiving, but general good health definitely helps.
 On the day of your skydive, you can prepare correctly in the same way you would for any other day that will involve some challenge and effort.

-Get Some Proper Sleep: If you have never jumped out of an aeroplane before it is completely normal to be nervous about it – but don’t let the idea keep you up.
+Get Some Proper Sleep: If you have never jumped out of an airplane before it is completely normal to be nervous about it – but don’t let the idea keep you up.
 Skydiving does contain a risk, but statistically it is much lower than people think.
 The most risky thing you will do on the day of your skydive is drive to the dropzone, and the best way to get the absolute most from your day is to arrive bright and breezy.

 Eat A Good Breakfast: Freefall from an aircraft is not like being on a fairground ride.
 The sensation of speed generated from gravity as you zoom through the air does not fling you around and make you feel sick.
 The best way to prepare for skydiving is eating properly and staying hydrated before you jump.
 You are way more likely to feel weird from low energy levels than if you are correctly fortified.

 Bring The Right Stuff: For clothing, think sports apparel.
 This means comfortable thin layers, ideally with sleeves and covered legs.
 Shoes need to have laces that do up tight, because losing anything in freefall is a no-go and you sure aren’t getting it back!
 You also need to bring valid, government-issued photo ID to take care of the formalities beforehand, as without the appropriate admin you will not be allowed to jump.

 There are two physical things you need to get right for your tandem skydive to go super smooth, one for freefall and the other for landing.